-- Student has been out of the nursing major for at least one clinical course. - 2.
-Student receives a failure in one enrolled nursing course. - 3.
+- Student withdrew from one or more enrolled nursing courses in same semester. - Student receives a failure in one or more enrolled nursing course within the same semester. - 3.
 Student has been administratively withdrawn from a nursing major course.

 Guidelines for Pre-licensure Readmission